Wickan-lab/AADS/ex2/Exercise 2.md

 ```

 The scheduler simulator uses an adaptable priority queue.
 The queue is implemented by a min-heap.
-Each job is represented by an object of the Job class.
+Each job is an object istance of the Job class.
 Its attributes are:

 - priority, ranging from -20 to 19, where -20 is the maximum priority.